 Another must-see place in Trani is the Castello Svevo: with its unique waterfront position, it was built by the Holy Roman Emperor Frederick II, and it is one of his many other Southern Italian fortresses.

 If you are a wine lover, here you can try a specialty, most appreciated during the end of meals: the Moscato of Trani.
-It is a yellowish colored wine, with a very sweet and fruity taste, perfect to accompany desserts!
+It is a yellowish colored wine, with a sweet and fruity taste, perfect to accompany desserts!

-This city has inside all the “Apulian factors”: sea, good food and great landscapes.
+This city has inside all the “Apulian factors”: sea, good food, and fantastic landscapes.
 Follow our suggestions and have fun during your stay in this particular and stunning city of Southern Italy!